-Deborah Clarke joined the ASU English department in 2008, after spending 20 years at Penn State University.
-She earned a B.A. from the University of Michigan and a Ph.D. from Yale University.
+Deborah Clarke is the vice provost for academic personnel in the University Provost's Office and professor in ASU's Department of English.
+She joined the ASU in 2008, after spending 20 years at Penn State University.
 Her primary field is twentieth century American fiction, with particular emphasis on Faulkner and women writers.
-In her first book, Robbing the Mother: Women in Faulkner, she explored the ways in which Faulkner's women characters reflect a tension between the body and language, between the literal and figurative, and how that tension characterizes her creative vision.
-Her second book, Driving Women: Fiction and Automobile Culture in Twentieth-Century America, deals with women and cars.
+In her first book, "Robbing the Mother: Women in Faulkner," she explored the ways in which Faulkner's women characters reflect a tension between the body and language, between the literal and figurative, and how that tension characterizes her creative vision.
+Her second book, "Driving Women: Fiction and Automobile Culture in Twentieth-Century America," deals with women and cars.
 It examines the intersection of American fiction— primarily but not exclusively by women—and automobile culture, arguing that issues critical to 20th century American society—technology, mobility, domesticity, and agency—are repeatedly articulated through women's relationships with cars.